-There are many types of dates available such as Medjool, Sayer, Diglet etc and You may not sure which one to choose.
+There are many types of dates available, such as Medjool, Sayer, Diglet, etc., but you may not be sure which one to choose.

-I only tried several of them but they are all sweet, tender and delicious.
-Especially I like Madjool.
-It has a rich sweetness and make you want to taste it at slow pace.
+I’ve tried several of them, but they are all sweet, tender, and delicious.
+I especially like Madjool.
+It has a rich sweetness and makes you want to eat it at a slow pace.

-Without Seed(pitted) is cracked to remove seeds, so after sometime, the inside will get dry.
+- Without Seeds (pitted): This type is cracked to remove the seeds, so after some time, the inside will become dry.

-With seeds, you have to remove the seed on your own but the quality does not change after a while, the inside is soft and moist, and you can eat deliciously until the last piece.
+- With Seeds: You have to remove the seed independently, but the quality does not change, and the inside remains soft and moist.
+You can savor every delicious bite until the last piece.

-I’m not dates expert and i can only talk from my experience.
-I hope this help.
+I’m not an expert on dates and can only talk from my experience.
+I hope this helps!

 How To Eat Dates

-If you get tired of eating it as it is, you can put it in a smoothie or eat with yogurt.
-I also recommend to add it to handmade granola.
+If you get tired of eating it as it is, you can put it in a smoothie or eat it with yogurt.
+I also recommend adding it to handmade granola.

-Also, if you use it for sweets like this vegan fudge recipe, you can make good use of it.
+Also, if you use it for sweets like this easy vegan chocolate fudge recipe, you can create the best vegan fudge.

-Coconut oil is being popular for a while so I think you may be familiar with it.
+Coconut oil has been popular for a while, so I think you may be familiar with it.

-You can use it for a wide range of usage such as everyday cooking and making sweets, hair care, and skin care.
+You can use it for various uses, such as everyday cooking and making sweets, hair care, and even skincare.

-When it comes to making sweets, coconut oil is great substitute for butter.
-I use it for baking such as muffins, cakes, granola or bread.
+When it comes to making sweets, coconut oil is a great substitute for butter.
+I use it for baking such as muffins, cakes, granola, or bread.

 If you don’t like the smell, unscented coconut oil is also available at a store.